Employee Performance Management: Definition & Best Practices

 1. Have a definition of each role

-If an employee struggles to meet his objectives, a manager can put him on a performance improvement plan that will have specific goals aimed at improving the overall work of the subordinate.
+Encourage your employees to creative business goals (specific and related to their job) and development goals (learning goals to assist with their career development).
+Meet with your employees to review these goals and document them in a place they have access to.
+Then, check in on these goals during your monthly, quarterly, and yearly performance conversations.
+If an employee struggles to meet his objectives, a manager can put him on a performance improvement plan that will have specific goals aimed at improving the overall work of the employee.

 3. Monitor progress